guettafa/nixos-hyprland-config/README.md

-# This is my NixOS configuration
+# This is my NixOS system configuration + ( some of my custom configurations )

 ## flake.nix for dev env is located in `/dev`
 ```sh